-In 2000, Kim M. Cecil, PhD, Antonius deGrauw, MD, PhD and Gajja Salomons, PhD, discovered creatine transporter deficiency syndrome, a genetic disorder caused by mutations in the creatine transporter gene (SLC6A8).
-Male patients demonstrate a significant reduction or absence of creatine in the brain, as indicated by MR spectroscopy.
-This is an X-linked mental retardation disorder thought to be second only to fragile X in prevalence.
+In 2000, Antonius de Grauw, MD, PhD, and Gajja Salomons, PhD, and I, discovered creatine transporter deficiency syndrome — a genetic disorder caused by mutations in the creatine transporter gene.
+Male patients demonstrate a significant reduction or absence of creatine in the brain, as revealed by magnetic resonance spectroscopy.
+We think this X-linked intellectual disability disorder is second only to Fragile X in prevalence.

-BS: Chemistry & Mathematics (Magna Cum Laude), Kentucky Wesleyan College, 1988.
+BS: Chemistry & Mathematics (magna cum laude), Kentucky Wesleyan College, 1988.

 MS: Chemistry, Vanderbilt University, 1991.